betterscientificsoftware/bssw.io/Articles/Blog/ApolloGuidanceComputerPart2.md

 However, was an analog design that lacked the flexibility and versatility required for the complex Apollo mission plans.
 It also added significant weight to the spacecraft.
 Consequently, NASA directed the MIT to develop software for a digital autopilot which would have none of these limitations.
-In addition MIT requested that the autopilot logic be able to serve as a backup for guidance of the full Saturn V rocket boost phase into Earth orbit.

 Originally, the auto-pilot features of the LEM were planned to be developed using tried and true analog control system.
 However, as concepts and confidence grew in the potential to use the AGC as a *digital* control system, the decision was made in late 1964 to develop the